Negative Thinking – Breaking the Cycle

 Lastly, research also shows that this approach works particularly well using body type relaxation exercises.
 That is, what you can do in the body can show up in your mood.
 For example, making yourself smile, even when you don’t feel like it, actually improves your own mood, lowers your anxiety, cheers you up, and relaxes the physical body to slow down one’s negative thoughts.

 Waypoint Counsellors can Coach you in Stopping Negative Thinking

 This is a short article that only touches on how to stop the train of negative thoughts and lower anxiety.
 And the technique described is only one strategy that works.
 Many people find that finding a good counsellor trained in Cognitive Behavioral Therapy can help them get on the right track to stop negative thinking.
 At Waypoint, we have a team of Registered Clinical Counsellors and can match you to the most appropriate therapist for your needs and your personal style.
-We have counsellors in the Greater Victoria area, Vancouver, and the Lower Mainland.
+We have counsellors in Kelowna, the Okanagan, the Greater Victoria, Vancouver, and the Lower Mainland.
 You can check out our team and select a counsellor OR you can contact us and we will personally match you to the counsellor that is the best fit.
 Either way, you then book a meeting with the counsellor in person or over the phone for 30 minutes to see if the “fit” feels right.
 At Waypoint, we know that that the right “fit” can lead to better and faster results.
 So, turn negative thinking on its head – and start to improve your mood, reach your goals, and enhance your relationships with others.